petedermott/roleplaying-characters/jakara.md

 ### Mazkrans
 Abducting kids to turn them into Devil Binders

+## Places
+### Quossen
+Uncomfortable, they possibly were complicit in the devil binding, don't trust anyone in this beautiful place

 ## Additional points
 - Cannot drink regular water, only salt water (a weird quirk of staying in the plane for so long) dislikes alcohol for what it did to her mother